Compare two cars

 Verdict

 Nissan appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Japanese car offers slightly better overall protection and takes the lead.
 It all continues in the same direction, with Nissan offering somewhat better performance, just enough to call it quicker.
 It does come at a cost though, and that's the fuel consumption...
 No mistake, whatever you decide here, but I'd still go for the Mercedes Benz.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.